bcgov/mds/docs/verifiable_credentials.md

 - The existence of this problem report should show in the Minespace and Core UI, as well as the text description contained in the problem-report
 - Controls and endpoints should be built to allow for a new credential-offer when a problem report has been received on a previous offer

+## OCA Bundle.

+The Overlay Capture Architechture (OCA) bundle for this credential is hosted [here](https://github.com/bcgov/aries-oca-bundles/tree/main/OCABundles/schema).
+The OCA bundle provides infomation on how the credential should be presented, including backgroun colors, labels, data-typing, and localization.
+If the credential is updated, the OCA bundle may need to be updated to match.

+OCA bundles hosted here can be previewed on the [OCA Explorer](https://bcgov.github.io/aries-oca-bundles/)

 ### Permit Amendments and Revocation

 When a permit is amendended, the previous authorization is no longer valid and the new authorization should be the only valid credential that exist